rugk/xenforo-threema-gateway/doc/wiki/FAQ.md

 ### Why is the add-on only compatible with XenForo 1.5?

-The reason is that XenForo 1.5 introduced two-factor-authentication and the 2FA modews of this add-on work as a 2FA provider internally.
+The reason is that XenForo 1.5 introduced two-factor-authentication and the 2FA modes of this add-on work as a 2FA provider internally.
 As the add-on depends on this feature, it does not work with earlier versions of XenForo.

 ### Why did you choose Threema?
 I'd like to have WhatsApp instead!